 (Infographic show types of buzz and actual ads> https://www.disruptiveadvertising.com/marketing/buzz-marketing-strategies/)

 Related to stealth marketing or buzz marketing is the word-of-mouth strategy (WOM).
 Basically, it uses conversations as a tool for promotion and recommendations as a means to establish authority.
 It is considered the best marketing medium.
 Nowadays, marketers launch campaigns to encourage word-of-mouth and create communities that surround the brand.
 The strategy is to inform and encourage customers to share their opinion or send a referral.
-In sum, we believe that a marketing campaign that focuses on generating a buzz is more like stealth marketing strategy than WOM.
+In sum, we believe that a marketing campaign that focuses on generating a buzz is more like a stealth marketing strategy than WOM.

 Conclusion: Branding vs Marketing